xor-ranavikrant/Readme/Ignite Lab.md

     ![Sales Forecasting](media/images/image3132.png)

-To validate their approach to reduce churn and improve sales, Wide World Importers decided to use a sales forecasting model.
+A sales forecasting model was used by Wide World Importers to validate if their approach to reduce churn and improve sales was effective.

-*You will now look at the scenario where you are forecasting sales using a Regression model and deploying it to Azure ML as a service using a model registered in Azure Databricks.*
+*Here you are forecasting sales using a Regression model and deploying it to Azure ML as a service using a model registered in Azure Databricks.*

 11. Review the **cmd 127** cell where model deployment is created.

     ![Model Deployement](media/images/image3136.png)

-*The model gets deployed to Azure ML endpoint.
-It can be consumed further for predicting the sales for Wide World Importers.*
+*The model is deployed to an Azure ML endpoint from which it can be consumed to predict sales.*

-12. Review the **cmd 133** cell to see sales forecast using store data after the campaigns.
+12. Review the **cmd 133** cell to see sales forecast using store data after launching the campaigns.

     ![Store data after the campaigns ](media/images/image3138.png)

-*All this analysis using MLOps enabled Wide World Importers to predict positive sales forecast and a successful year ahead*.
+*All these analysis using MLOps helped Wide World Importers to predict positive sales forecast and a successful year ahead*.

 ---

 #### Task 3.2: Leverage Power BI to derive actionable insights from data in the Lakehouse. <a name="power-bi-report-to-analyse-data-in-the-Lakehouse"></a>

-For the purposes of this task, the date is November 1.
+For this task, the date is November 1.
 Wide World Importers now needs to prepare for a successful Cyber Monday Sale event.
-The good news is that the enriched datasets sourced from disparate data sources and the best performing model outputs have now been placed in the Lakehouse ready for consumption by Power BI.
+Good news!
+The enriched datasets sourced from disparate data sources and the best performing model outputs have now been placed in the Lakehouse for Power BI consumption..

 In this task, you will work with Power BI to reveal some valuable insights.

+> **Note:** Please make sure you are **logged into the VM** for the following steps.

 1. Open a new web session (tab), and then navigate to: **https://powerbi.com**